alexwarstadt/alexwarstadt.github.io/_pages/teaching.md

 Students may write a paper as individuals or as a group of up to three.
 Individual students may also submit a data analysis.

+**Prerequisites:** One of the following:
+- LIGN 101
+- LIGN 165
+- LIGN 167
-**Prerequisites:** Prior coursework in linguistics, cognitive science, or machine learning is recommended, but it is not required to have a background in each of these areas.
+- prior coursework in linguistics, cognitive science, or natural language processing (upon instructor approval)

 **Enrollment information:** All students wanting to enroll in LIGN 187 must submit an Enrollment Authorization System (EASy) request.